Al-Nassr BC

-Al Nassr, sometimes known as Al Nassr Riyadh, is a Saudi professional basketball club based in Riyadh.
-The team plays in the Saudi Premier League, the national top league, as well as in the West Asia Super League (WASL).
-Al Nassr plays its home games in the Green Basketball Court.
+Al-Nassr, is a Saudi professional basketball club based in Riyadh.
+The team plays in the Saudi Basketball League, the national top league, as well as in the West Asia Super League (WASL).
+The club plays their its home games at Green Basketball Court in Riyadh.

 History

 Founded in 1955, Al Nassr has a competing basketball team.
 They won their first-ever Saudi championship after winning the Saudi Premier League in 2021.
 The team defeated Al Wahda in the finals, winning the third and decisive game on April 18, 2021.

-The same year, Al Nassr played in the Gulf Clubs Championship, the first Saudi team to play in the tournament in 10 years (the last being Al-Ittihad Jeddah in 2011).
+The same year, Al Nassr played in the Gulf Clubs Championship where it reach the finals.
+Consequentially it qualified for the 2021 FIBA Asia Champions Cup, the first Saudi team do so in 10 years (the last being Al-Ittihad Jeddah in 2011).